Victor-Akio/Philosofers-42/README.md

 cd philosofers-42
 make
 ```
+This commands will compile everything and a executable "push_swap" should be created.

 To run the application you should input the programm with the arguments, the parameters to run the simulation.
 For example:
 ```
 $ ./philo 4 410 200 200